barbell-math/.github/profile/README.md

 ### Engine

 The engine is the implementation of the model that is described in the book.
-The engine will use the data collected in the test-data repository.
+The engine will use the data collected in the data repository.

-### test-data
+### Data

 This repository holds the dataset that is used when testing and creating the model.
 It is responsible for ensuring the data recorded is accurate and catching errors upon data entry.